fidodogtraining/fidodogtraining.github.io/_classes/basic-obedience-1.md

 ---
 ## Positive Reinforcement Training

-This basic obedience class is for the older pups that need to learn the basics:
+This class is for dogs months and older that need to learn the basics.

-  * Sit
-  * Down
-  * Stay
-  * Come

-We will work on solving basic behavior problems, such as jumping and mouthing.
+We will learn obedience stand-bys like Sit, Down, and Come as well as working on leash manners.
 If this sounds like your dog, let us help.
 Please join us for a basic six-week class in Positive Reinforcement/Clicker training.